 The affordable housing statement should also include details of any Registered Social Landlords acting as partners in the development.
 In addition to the above if the application relates to an affordable housing exceptions site the Council will require information to substantiate why the development proposed cannot be accommodated within an existing settlement.
-Evidence to identify the need for affordable housing must be provided and be no more than 2 years old.
+Evidence to identify the need for affordable housing must be provided.

-It would be helpful, if the provision of affordable housing is known to be required, that draft heads of terms or a draft Section 106 Agreement or a unilateral undertaking accompanies the submitted application, together with an up to date copy of proof of land ownership.
+It would be helpful, if the provision of affordable housing is known to be required, that draft heads of terms or a draft Section 106 Agreement or a unilateral undertaking accompanies the submitted application, together with an up-to-date copy of proof of land ownership.